 - 6. Press the Process button.
 A .csv file will now be created for each .json file in the folder.
-In the example above {test} will be replaced by the filename of the input file with alias test (if you just output to output.csv then you would be continually overwriting the same file). - 7.
+In the example above the {test} file name variable will be replaced by the file name of the input file with alias test (if you just output to output.csv then you would be continually overwriting the same file). - 7.
 Select File>Save to save your .transform for future use.